jhu-aap-econ/merino/markdown/Ch7. MRA - Qualitative Regressors.md

 **Explanation:**

 - `C(gender, Treatment("male"))`: Here, we explicitly specify "male" as the reference category for the `gender` variable using `Treatment("male")` within the `C()` function.
 Now, the coefficient for `C(gender)[T.female]` will represent the log wage difference between females and males (with males as the baseline).
-- `C(oc, Treatment("technical"))`: Similarly, we set "technical" as the reference category for the `oc` (occupation) variable.
-Coefficients for other occupation categories will now be interpreted relative to the 'technical' occupation group.
+- `C(region, Treatment("south"))`: Similarly, we set "south" as the reference category for the `region` variable.
+The coefficient for `C(region)[T.non-south]` will now represent the log wage difference between non-south and south regions.

 **Interpretation of Results:**

-- **Reference Categories (Changed):** Now, 'male' is the reference category for gender, and 'technical' is the reference category for occupation.
+- **Reference Categories (Changed):** Now, 'male' is the reference category for gender, and 'south' is the reference category for region.
-- **C(gender)[T.female]:** The coefficient for `C(gender)[T.female]` now represents the log wage difference between females and males, with males being the reference group.
+- **C(gender)[T.female]:** The coefficient now represents the log wage difference between females and males, with males being the reference group.
+This will have the opposite sign compared to the `C(gender)[T.male]` coefficient from the previous regression.
-- **C(oc)[T.category_name]:** For each occupation category (except 'technical'), the coefficient `C(oc)[T.category_name]` represents the log wage difference between that occupation and the 'technical' occupation, holding gender, education, and experience constant.
-For example, `C(oc)[T.admin]` will now represent the log wage difference between 'admin' and 'technical' occupations.
+- **C(region)[T.non-south]:** The coefficient represents the log wage difference between non-south and south regions, with south being the reference group.
+- **educ and exper:** The coefficients remain unchanged regardless of which reference category is chosen for the categorical variables.

 **Key takeaway:**